 Study materials are available for pesticide licensing examinations.
-These materials are sent upon request by calling or writing the WVDA, Pesticide Regulatory Programs Office.
+These materials are sent upon request by calling or writing WVDA, Pesticide Regulatory Programs Office.

-To take a pesticide examination, a person must complete an exam application and may be required to show appropriate education or experience.
+In order to take a pesticide exam, a person must complete an exam application and may be required to show appropriate education or experience.
 A score of 70 percent or higher is required to pass an exam.
-Exam results are valid for 12 months.
-After 12 months your eligibility to apply for certification expires.
 A person who does not pass an exam on the first try may retake the exam after 28 days.
-A person who does not pass an exam after two or more times must wait 56 days to retake the exam.
+Persons not passing after two or more times must wait 56 days to retake the exam.

-To maintain certification, each Commercial Applicator, Certified Public Applicator, Private Applicator, and Registered Technician must attend workshops or training sessions approved for West Virginia pesticide recertification credit.
+To maintain certification, each commercial applicator, certified public applicator or private applicator must attend workshops or training sessions approved for West Virginia pesticide recertification credit.

-Commercial and Certified Public Applicators earn 20 continuing certification units (CCU's) every three years.
-Private applicators must earn 10 CCU's every three years.
-Registered Technicians must earn 4 CCU's every year prior to renewal.
+Commercial and certified public applicators earn 20 continuing education credits units (ceu's) every three years.
+Private applicators must earn 10 ceu's every three years.
+Registered Technicians must earn 4 ceu's every year prior to renewal.